thecapdan/playwright-electron-docker/README.md

-# Playwright Electron Decker example
+# Playwright Electron Docker example

 This is a boilerplate project used for running playwright tests for an electron app running on a docker container.